Squarespace Ecommerce: Set Up Your Store in 6 Easy Steps

 To publish your website—so that it’s available to the public—and change your domain name from generatedID.squarespace.com to your actual brand name without a subdomain, you’ll need to upgrade to a paid plan.

-Note that to sell on Squarespace, you’ll need to upgrade your free plan to a Business ($33 per month), Basic Commerce ($36 per month), or Advanced Commerce ($65 per month) package.
+Note that to sell on Squarespace, you’ll need to upgrade to a Business ($33 per month), Basic Commerce ($36 per month), or Advanced Commerce ($65 per month) package.
 Its lowest tier, Personal ($23 per month), does not enable ecommerce.
-All quoted pricing plans are on an annual term.
 Read our Squarespace review to learn more about the features included in each plan.

 For heavy ecommerce, Shopify wins, hands-down.
 It is a market leader in ecommerce platforms, while Squarespace is an all-in-one website builder that happens to have a good ecommerce feature.
 However, Shopify’s plans are pricey, and the platform’s design capabilities are limited.
 For casual sellers or small businesses looking to add a store to their websites, Squarespace is an excellent option.